How To Get A Cuban Tourist Card or Visa

 - American: $85 ($50 visa + $35 processing fee), purchase online and sent via mail.
 AA will send instructions.

 If you are taking a charter flight from the US or you’re traveling on an organized tour, the Cuban Tourist Card should be included in your package.
 Double check to be sure that this is the case and if it isn’t, make sure to get one.
-Again, if you still have questions, feel free to message me directly or ask a local travel expert.
+Again, if you still have questions, feel free to ask a local travel expert.

 If you’re traveling from Canada, all you have to do to get your Cuban Tourist Card is book your flight.
 The airline will provide the card to you on the flight.
 Plus, you don’t need to pay anything additional, it’s already included in your flight cost.

-If you’re flying from Mexico to Cuba then you can by the Cuban Tourist Card in Cancun or Mexico City.
+If you’re flying from Mexico to Cuba then you can buy the Cuban Tourist Card in Cancun or Mexico City.
 You can do this near check-in or at the boarding gate for $20 USD.

 From Panama City